 Directed Study: a course listed in the catalog that a student may apply to take when schedule conflicts and/or other circumstances prevent the student from taking the course during the scheduled class time.
 Course requirements for directed studies will be equivalent to those of the regular course plus time normally required outside the classroom.
+Typically, a student must be in the final year of his/her NBC career and have a strong GPA.
 Application to and approval by the academic dean is required.